-OF course it’s great when there is a good manager in place although things can change when they retire or move on.
-Ideally much of the things we cherish and strive for in IT and ITSM should become embedded as process and via good governance, although often this just doesn’t happen when the strong character leaves.
+Of course, it’s great when there is a good manager in place although things can change when they retire or move on.
+Ideally, much of the things we cherish and strive for in IT and ITSM should become embedded as a process and via good governance, although often this just doesn’t happen when the strong character leaves.

 A really good manager/leader will develop the right culture and to build this into a sustainable and repeatable model – that’s my experience where I see excellent organisations that don’t just rely on one or two individuals.
 The culture can be defined and ‘lived’ by the current leadership and simultaneously imbued into those coming through as potential new managers – it’s a clear trait of excellent managers to cultivate and mentor staff to continue their legacy.